Daniel and The End Times

 The imposters in the current state of Israel who call themselves Jews acknowledge that the abomination of desolation spoken of by Daniel was the destruction of Jerusalem and the temple by the Roman army in A.D.
 70. They will admit this was the “end” of the war spoken of by Gabriel in verses 26 and 27.

-But, they refuse to see that the prophesies of Dan.
+But, they refuse to see that the prophecies of Dan.
 9, verses 26 and 27 are linked to those of verses 24 and 25.
 They deny that Christ was the Messiah who fulfilled all of verse 24.
 They cannot have it both ways.
 If they admit to one, they must admit to all.

 By the same faulty reasoning, the futurists will admit that Christ was the Messiah prophesied in Dan.
 9:24, but they parse the time periods of verses 25 – 27, insert a 2,000 year gap between the crucifixion and the kingdom, and still look for the abomination of desolation as some future war of Armageddon in some other country or nation than Judea (the remnant of Israel) in which Christ appeared so long ago.